ETOSPHERES-Labs/etopay-sdk/docs/docs/SDK Modules/KYC Onboarding.md

 ### Onboarding users via Postident

-For onboarding users on KYC via Postident allows users with existing wallets to simply perform a KYC onboarding, migrate the mnemonic to ETOPay and start using the wallet services directly.
+Onboarding users via Postident allows users with existing wallets to simply perform a KYC onboarding, migrate their existing mnemonic to ETOPay and start using the wallet services directly.

 Before being able to use the Postident integration in the SDK for all the end-users, the customers should register with Postident and get a business account for using their services.
 The SDK is merely a wrapper around the Postident Standard Connect and Response (SCR) interface for faster onboarding without the need of programming own integrations.
 After creating a business account, the Postident provides information as shown in the table below.

 There are typically two access credentials provided.
 One access to their `TestApp` on the ITU can be plugged in to the ETOPay test environment.
-The other access to their production can be plugged in to the ETOPay production environment.
+The other access to their production can be plugged in to the ETOPay live environment.

 ???+ info